626.808.0215

 Students must fill out a Federal Application for Federal Student Aid (FAFSA) to begin the process of applying for Financial Aid.
 You can learn more about the FAFSA, obtain a PIN, and apply online by visiting studentaid.gov.
 When completing the application, please input the following school code in step six: 041816

 This is a federal grant awarded to students with financial need, and is money that does not need to be repaid.
-The exact award amount is based on the information provided on the FAFSA, with the maximum amount not to exceed $6,095 per award year.
+The exact award amount is based on the information provided on the FAFSA, with the maximum amount not to exceed $7,395.00 for the 2024-25 award year.
 Students must maintain satisfactory academic progress and meet the eligibility requirements for this grant.
 For more information on the Pell Grant program, please contact the Financial Aid representative.

 Students are eligible to participate in the Direct Loan Program.
 Students must complete the Free Application for Federal Student Aid (FAFSA) and meet all eligibility requirements to apply.